 2) Brenda Walsh

 Brenda is the clear-cut 2nd best character on Beverly Hills 90210.
-Although her run in the series is cut short due to a sudden acting vocation in England, the episodes she appears in are carried in large part by her presence.
+Although her run in the series is cut short due to a sudden acting vocation in England, the episodes she appears in are primarily carried by her presence.
 It is her relationship with Dylan that defines the early seasons of 90210.
-While there are many other good characters in the series, besides Brenda, none of them could match Dylan’s level of intrigue.
-Her relationship with her brother Brandon Walsh is also a staple of the series, and one people recall upon fondly.
+While there are many other good characters in the series, besides Brenda, none could match Dylan’s intrigue level.
+Her relationship with her brother Brandon Walsh is also a staple of the series, and one people recall fondly.
 Brenda appears only in seasons 1-4.

 3) Brandon Walsh

 Despite modern critics of the series criticizing Brandon for his holier-than-thou persona, it is indisputable that Mr. Brandon Walsh carried the show for a large portion of the series.
 Brandon is the main character of the show in the sense that he started as the lead and continued as the lead until leaving during Season 8.
-He served as the central hub through which all other characters connected including his sister Brenda, his best friends Dylan and Steve, and any other character that appeared on the show throughout the first 8 seasons.
+He served as the central hub through which all other characters connected, including his sister Brenda, his best friends Dylan and Steve, and any other character that appeared throughout the first eight seasons.

 4) Valarie Malone